 For all enquiries please call The Canterbury Primary School on (01227) 463971 or email firstname.lastname@example.org

 For updates and information please follow us on our Facebook page @TheCanterburyPrimarySchool

-The school has been identified by Kent County Council (KCC) as doing particularly well at supporting pupils with Autistic Spectrum Disorder (ASD).
+The school has been identified by Kent County Council (KCC) as doing particularly well in supporting pupils with Autistic Spectrum Disorder (ASD).

 We have used our expertise to create a new Specialist Resource Base Provision (SRBP) within the school for up to 15 children with Autistic Spectrum Disorder (ASD).

-The SRBP has have its own classroom within the school where children can receive some individual and/or small group teaching and help.
-The school is highly inclusive so children will not spend all of their time in the SRBP but will be integrated into mainstream classes during each school day as appropriate.
+The SRBP consists of a main classroom within the school site where children can receive individual and/or small group teaching and support.
+The school is highly inclusive, so children will not spend all of their time in the SRBP, but will be integrated into mainstream classes during each school day as appropriate.

 Our vision is to build confidence in knowledge of ASD amongst all staff which will, in turn, help our children develop into independent learners.

 We also hope to work closely with our parents, running regular workshops, thus developing a strong home/school link.

 If you are thinking of applying for a place in Cavendish, we would strongly recommend that you visit our provision and see it in action.
 There are specific criteria to meet as laid out in our service level agreement with Kent.
 The pupils: